Brexit tariffs, not the EU’s Malvinas blunder, are the real issue worrying Falkland Islanders

-Boris Johnson’s deal made no provision for exports from the UK overseas territories - By Teslyn Barkman (*) In July, a joint communiqué signed in Brussels by 60 European Union and Latin American nations referred to the Falkland Islands as the “Islas Malvinas” despite last-minute attempts by UK foreign secretary James Cleverly to persuade them to drop the reference.
+Boris Johnson’s deal made no provision for exports from the UK overseas territories

+By Teslyn Barkman (*) – In July, a joint communiqué signed in Brussels by 60 European Union and Latin American nations referred to the Falkland Islands as the “Islas Malvinas” despite last-minute attempts by UK foreign secretary James Cleverly to persuade them to drop the reference.

 His text message to the EU’s top diplomat, Josep Borrell went unheeded, and Politico reported that other British officials had been “frantically calling delegates and attachés… but to no avail.”
 Before Brexit, of course, Britain had the right to veto any language it did not like.